Ecommerce merchandising is changing.

-While retailers in the early 2000’s were focused solely on bringing offline merchandising principles online, top e-commerce brands today are moving beyond traditional practices to create truly omnichannel user experiences.
+Retailers in the early 2000’s were focused solely on bringing offline merchandising principles online, a trend that accelerated thanks to the pandemic.
+Today, top ecommerce brands are moving beyond traditional practices to create truly omnichannel user experiences.
 Retailers are analyzing data based on user actions, optimizing product rankings with machine learning, and personalizing their websites at the user level.

 Table of Contents

 - Focus on Holistic Customer Experience

 Ecommerce merchandising is the practice of displaying products strategically on a website to increase findability, conversions, and revenue.

 But great online merchandising isn’t only about displaying products enticingly — it’s also about optimizing your path to purchase no matter where users enter your website or where they are in that path.

 The good news is that a better customer experience and lifts in key business metrics go hand in hand.
 When you make it easier for customers to find the products they’re looking for, the more likely they are to purchase those products from you.

 Every strategy we discuss here will be centered around those goals.